-- In Fuengirola takes place this year the second edition of the White Night of San Juan, at the playa del Castillo.
-The event will begin at 2 pm with Paella, grilled sardines and will last until dawn, with cocktails, DJs and salsa music.
-The organizers recommend dressing in white, in tune with the decor and atmosphere.
+- In Fuengirola in past events the event began at 2 pm with Paella, grilled sardines and lasted until dawn, with cocktails, DJs and salsa music.

-- In Marbella is set up a stage for a concert and DJs at Pinillo Beach, starting at 8 pm.
-In San Pedro de Alcantara the stage will be placed on the beach of La Salida, also with a concert and DJs.
-This beach will also feature a children’s area with inflatable attractions and entertainment for children.
+- In Marbella in past events it was set up a stage for a concert and DJs at Pinillo Beach, starting at 8 pm.
+In San Pedro de Alcantara the stage was placed on the beach of La Salida, also with a concert and DJs.
+This beach featured a children’s area with inflatable attractions and entertainment for children.

-- In Estepona gather a large number of people on the playa del Cristo.
+- In Estepona gather many people on the playa del Cristo.

-- And in Torre del Mar on the eastern Costa del Sol, on the beach of El Copo, there are grilled sardines after 9 pm, entertainment and DJs.
+- And in Torre del Mar on the eastern Costa del Sol, on the beach of El Copo, there were grilled sardines after 9 pm, entertainment and DJs.

 However, these are the most popular and busy beaches; in fact everywhere there are fires all along the coast; if you have not experienced yet, you should join in, it is very impressive.

-Those who prefer to celebrate the night a little more distinguished by the sea, have a vast range of exclusive beach clubs (Nikki Beach, Marbella) and top-class hotels offering midsummer dinners and parties.
+Those who prefer to celebrate the Night of San Juan a little more distinguished by the sea, have a vast range of exclusive beach clubs (Nikki Beach, Marbella) and top-class hotels offering midsummer dinners and parties.